 - Gaining a sense of empowerment and control

-- Improving coping skills and sense of adjustment
+- Improving coping skills and a sense of adjustment

 - Talking openly and honestly about adoptee feelings